patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the applications and libraries and navigate to _*remote1/page-6*_.
+👉 Start the applications and navigate to _*remote1/page-6*_.
 Click on the button *"Increment count"*.
 Everytime the button is clicked, the top left counter should increment by 1.

 ### Share a custom service

 The shell runtime offers a few built-in services.
-Hoewerver, by no mean these services alone can support the needs of a mature application.
+However, by no mean these services alone can support the needs of a mature application.
 That's why custom services can be added to the shell runtime.

 👉 First, add a `TrackingService` class to the host application: